JohnDee15/tinyprinter.club-old/readme.md

 If you're on linux, and we'll assume Debian, you'll need the following packages installed: `libbluetooth-dev libhidapi-dev libatlas-base-dev python3-llvmlite python3-numba python-llvmlite llvm-dev`

+Find the MAC address of your printer and put that into `printer.py` and `littleprinter.py`.
+Yes, this should be in a separate config file or something.
+While you're in the latter file, set a temp directory that's writeable with whatever user you're using for the two projects to communicate.

+Uncomment the self-test in `printer.py` then run it.
+If you did everything well, you should have a bunch of infos printed on your Paperang!

+Let's get `sirius-client` working.
+Install ts-node globally (`npm install ts-node`), then do a `yarn install`.
+Put your printer file into the `fixtures` folder, then edit `bin/client.ts` and point `printerDataPath` to it.
+Edit `src/device/printer/filesystem-printer.ts` and update it with the temp directory we use for communication that you created two paragraphs before.

+Now run both projects (`python3 littlepriter.py` and `ts-node bin/client.ts`), and you're ready to print something!

+Get the [app](https://itunes.apple.com/us/app/little-printers/id1393105914?ls=1&mt=8), add a printer via its `device.li` address, and print something!
+Or use the API.
+Go wild.

 # How the whole fake printer thing works (by Josh)